Fine Art

 Vernacular names

-The Plum-headed Finch Neochmia modesta also known as Cherry Finch is a common species of estrildid finch found in Australia.
-It has an estimated global extent of occurrence of 100,000 – 1,000,000 km².
+The plum-headed finch (Aidemosyne modesta) also known as cherry finch is a common species of estrildid finch found in Australia.
+It is the only species placed in the genus Aidemosyne.
+It has an estimated global extent of occurrence of 100,000 – 1,000,000 km2.

-It is found in dry savanna and subtropical/ tropical (lowland) dry shrubland in Australia.
-The status of the species is evaluated as Least Concern.
+It is found in dry savannah and subtropical/tropical (lowland) dry shrubland in Australia.

-The Plum-headed Finch breeds mainly from September-January in the south and August-March in the north.
+The plum-headed finch breeds mainly from September to January in the south and from August to March in the north.
 The nest is round, laterally compressed chamber of green grass and is built in thick bushes.
-4-6 pure white eggs are laid.
+Four to six pure white eggs are laid.

 References